Skip to Content

 Baby sleep schedules are kind of my jam.

-Babies don’t always adhere perfectly to a set schedule that we have in mind for them, but it doesn’t hurt to have a general framework in mind as you go about your baby’s day.
+Babies don’t always adhere perfectly to a set schedule, but it doesn’t hurt to have a general framework in mind as you go about your baby’s day.

 And 5 months old is a great time to try and get your baby on a more predictable routine and schedule.